groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/net/generate/photo.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Enhance Your Documents: Generate Photo Files Watermarks using .NET"
+    title: "Enhance Your Documents: Generate Watermarks for Photo using .NET"
     content: |
       **[GroupDocs.Watermark for .NET](https://products.groupdocs.com/watermark/net/)** is a library that simplifies adding watermarks to various business file formats for .NET developers.
 Integrate our library into your application and effortlessly watermark documents using these following steps: